-Nevis may be better known as an untouched slice of Caribbean paradise, but the island also has a local reputation for something much sweeter; the 44 distinct varieties of mango that are grown on this tiny island.
+Nevis may be better known as an untouched slice of Caribbean paradise, but the island also has a local reputation for something much sweeter; the 44 distinct varieties of mango that are grown on this tiny isle.

 From the Amory Polly to the Grafted and Round Ball Mango, the pint-sized island of Nevis abounds with fresh and varied mangoes.
 Thanks to its uniquely balmy climate, its soil supports thousands of trees bearing the sweet fruit.